-Many employers want to offer great benefits to employees, but which ones do employees love most?
+Many employers want to offer great benefits to their employees, but which ones do employees love most?

-Here is a list of the top five types of benefits employers can offer to employees - each can be a valuable tool for recruiting and retaining employees.
+Here is a list of the top benefits employers can offer to employees.
+Each can be a valuable tool for recruiting and retaining employees.

 So, what types of health benefits can businesses offer?

 This is the traditional way employers offer health insurance.
 The company selects and purchases a group health insurance plan or plans.
 Employees can then choose if they would like to become part of their employer's group health insurance plan.
 Group health insurance works best for applicable large employers (ALEs) who have a large enough group of participants to lower the cost of coverage.